 In line with the Party and Government's orientation and direction on strengthening international integration, in 2020, the SBV proactively promoted bilateral cooperation with different partners in multiple regions, initiated cooperation activities within working groups/taskforces, developed and deepened cooperation with traditional and strategic partners (Laos, Cambodia, China, Thailand, Korea, and Russia).
-The SBV also actively established relations with central banks and banking supervisory authorities in potential region, where Governments have intention to promote trade and investment relations like the Middle East, Africa, etc., promoting collaboration in banking sector, facilitating trade and investments between Viet Nam and these countries.
+The SBV also

+Bilateral cooperation continued to be strengthened and promoted. actively established relations with central banks and banking supervisory authorities in potential region, where Governments have intention to promote trade and investment relations like the Middle East, Africa, etc., promoting collaboration in banking sector, facilitating trade and investments between Viet Nam and these countries.